 8. If Else

 A control flow that enables two choices based on a specified condition.
-An example would be lets say there are only two items on the menu for lunch, a sandwich which costs $5 and a burger which costs $3.
+An easy way of how to teach kid programming is by giving an example.
+Let's say there are only two items on the menu for lunch, a sandwich which costs $5 and a burger which costs $3.
 You check your wallet for the amount of money you have, if the amount of cash you have is more than $3, you would go for the sandwich, otherwise you would settle for the burger instead..

 9. Logic Operators - And/Or